 Bird Monitoring - Diversity & Population Census

 Migration, Migration, Migration!
 Flocks of birds fly through this area during the spring and put on a grand display for all to view.
 Join Bob Sams, Natural Resource Assistant, and lend a watchful eye to help create a list of all the different types of birds that migrate through and stay in Hancock County.
-All skill levels are selcome; it's a great way to learn birds or become a better birder.
+All skill levels are welcome; it’s a great way to learn about birds or become a better birder.
 Participants will count all observable birds.
 Hiking distances and times will vary.
 Please be prepared for weather, ground conditions, and at least 1 ½ - 2 ½ hours on the trails.
 Attend this free activity with no registration required.
 Children under the age of 16 should be accompanied by an adult.
 Visit the monthly "Calendar" for times and dates.